-8.1 Medication Policy and Procedures
+8.1 Health Policies and Procedures

+When should my child stay home?
 It is expected that students will come to school healthy, well rested, and ready for class.
-Students with fever, diarrhea, contagious viruses, severe colds, vomiting, intestinal flu, and the like, should stay home to recover and to avoid infecting others.
-If a student is too tired or ill to participate in class, the office will notify the parents to pick up their child as soon as possible.
+Students with a fever of 100' F or higher, diarrhea, contagious viruses, severe colds, vomiting, intestinal flu, and the like, should stay home to recover and to avoid infecting others.
+If a student is too tired or ill to participate in class, the office will notify the parents.
+The student should be picked up from school within an hour.
+Prior to returning to school, students must be free of fever, vomiting, and diarrhea for a minimum of 24 hours without the use of symptom-alleviating medications.